 Introduces the first semester nursing student to the role of the professional nurse as the provider of care for adult clients and a member of the profession.
 Explains how to utilize critical thinking skills in a systematic, problem solving process as a framework for providing care.
 Provides a framework for best practices, to think critically, assess factors that influence safe and effective care delivery, and integrate theory with care of clients.
-Also covers medical and surgical aseptic techniques, hygiene, body mechanics, range of motion, medication administration, urinary catheter insertion, nasogastric tube insertion and care, percutaneous tube care, tube feedings, intravenous medications administration, application of oxygen therapy, use of personal protective equipment, and wound care.
+This course includes supervised clinical agency/laboratory practicums.
+Course comprised of four hours of theory and six hours of clinical/lab per week.

 Credit for Prior College-Level Learning

-Fundamental HESI exam with score 850 or higher.
+Fundamental HESI exam with score 900 or higher.
 Maximum number of attempts: two.
-Students must also perform demonstrations
+Students must also perform skill demonstrations

 Level 1 Skills demonstration, given in department by department faculty.
 Faculty will assess demonstration and determine satisfactory completion based on evaluation rubric.
-Evaluation rubric and student checklist located in Division Office.
+Evaluation rubric and student checklist located in The School of Health and Human Services office.
 Maximum number of attempts on each skilled demonstration: two.
 Students must also take an exam.